Digvijay Singh (Bihar politician): Political career

 Digvijay Singh was elected to the Rajya Sabha in 1990.
 He remained in the Rajya Sabha until 1996.
 In 1994, when George Fernandes created the Samata Party as an offshoot of the Janata Dal party, Digvijay Singh was one of the founding members along with Nitish Kumar.
 Digvijay served as the spokesperson of the Samata Party.

 He was elected to the 12th Lok Sabha (1998) on the Samata Party ticket and for a second term again in the 13th Lok Sabha (1999) from Banka Lok Sabha Constituency in Bihar.
 In October 2003, the Samata Party did not merged with the Janata Dal, Uday Mandal is the current President of Samata Party.
 Which is in power in the state of Bihar since 2005.

 Digvijay Singh was narrowly defeated by a margin of 2800 votes in the 2004 General Elections.
 However, he was elected to the Rajya Sabha for the second time in his career in 2004.

 In April 2009, Digvijay Singh voluntarily resigned from the Rajya Sabha before going on to contest successfully as an independent candidate for the Banka Lok Sabha seat in the 2009 General Elections.
-After his death in 2010, his wife Putul Kumari won the bye-poll.
+After his death in 2010, his wife Putul Kumari won the by-poll.